Scabies

 How can it be prevented?

-Avoid prolonged skin to skin contact with an infected person, for example, holding hands, sharing a bed, or sexual contact.
+To prevent the spread of scabies, you should avoid prolonged skin-to-skin contact with an infected person, for example, holding hands, sharing a bed, or sexual contact

-What will happen if I have scabies but I don't get it treated?
+What will happen if I have scabies but I don't get them treated?

 If left untreated, scratched areas can become increasingly irritated.
 This can lead to a further secondary skin infection.